 The cavernous body of the church is 90 m long, 27 m wide and 28 m high.
 The eight colossal monolithic columns, nearly 14 m high, are ancient Roman and made of granite; the rest of the columns in the church are made of brick and plaster and painted to look like granite!

 Embedded in the floor is a meridian, the work of Francesco Bianchini, which was inaugurated by Pope Clement XI (r.
 1700-20) on October 6th, 1702.
-It served to regulate the city's clocks until 1846.
+It served to regulate the clocks in Rome until 1846.

 In the middle of the 18th century, Santa Maria degli Angeli was radically restructured by Luigi Vanvitelli (1700-73), the Neapolitan architect and engineer.
 Vanvitelli altered the orientation of the church, moving the entrance and turning the nave into a colossal transept.
 He also built the choir and apse on the north east side.
 (Pope Pius IV is buried in a pavement tomb in the choir.)